wpendl99/.github/profile/webServers/internet/internet.md

 - [MDN How does the Internet work?](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/How_does_the_Internet_work)
 - [YouTube The Internet in 5 Minutes](https://youtu.be/7_LPdttKXPc)

 The internet globally connects independent networks and computing devices using the TCP/IP model.
+Understanding the basics of how the internet works provides you with a mental model for effectively creating web applications.
 At the top of the TCP/IP protocol is the application layer.
-It provide user functionality, such as the web (HTTP), mail (SMTP), files (FTP), remote shell (SSH), and chat (IRC).
+It represents user functionality, such as the web (HTTP), mail (SMTP), files (FTP), remote shell (SSH), and chat (IRC).
 Underneath that is the transport layer which breaks the application layer's information into small chunks and sends the data.
 The actual connection is made using the internet layer.
 This finds the device you want to talk to and keeps the connection alive.
 Finally, at the bottom of the model is the link layer which deals with the physical connections and hardware.

 ### [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite) layers